artainmo/web-development/back-front-end/typescript/README.md

 Type aliases allow to change a type's name to another one for example "type car = [string, number, boolean]".

-Function types are practical for parameter functions (also called callback functions), they are indicated like this for example "(param1: number, param2: number) => numer".
+Function types are practical for parameter functions (also called callback functions), they are indicated like this for example "(param1: number, param2: number) => number".

 Generics allow the creation of types that contain a variable type inside them for example `type Family<T> = { parents: [T, T], mate: T, children: T[] };` with T that can take any other type.